dimitri-nicolo/calico/getting-started/cnx/create-user-login.md

 In Kubernetes, **cluster roles** specify cluster scoped permissions and are bound to users via **cluster role bindings**.
 Users must have appropriate RBAC to access resources in the UI.
 We provide the following roles by default to get started:

-- **tigera-ui-user**: Allows basic UI access.
+**tigera-ui-user**
-- **tigera-network-admin**: Allows UI access, plus the ability to create and modify resources, view compliance reports, and more.
+- Allows basic UI access to {{site.prodname}} Manager.
+- View various resources in the `projectcalico.org` and `networking.k8s.io` API groups.
+- Grants viewer access to Kibana.

+**tigera-network-admin**
+- Allows full access to {{site.prodname}} Manager.
+- Create and modify various resources in the `projectcalico.org` and `networking.k8s.io` API groups.
+- Grants superuser access for Kibana (including Elastic user and license management).
+- And more.

 If you would like additional roles, see this [document]({{site.baseurl}}/security/rbac-tiered-policies).